chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 # Functional connectivity analysis of resting-state fMRI data using FSL

-This workshop is based upon the excellent [FSL fMRI Resting State Seed-based Connectivity](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/fsl_fmri_restingstate-sbc.html) tutorial by Dianne Paterson at the University of Arizona, which has been adapted to run on the BEAR systems at the University of Birmingham, with some additional content covering [Neurosynth](https://neurosynth.org/).
+This workshop is based upon the excellent [FSL fMRI Resting State Seed-based Connectivity](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/fsl_fmri_restingstate-sbc.html) tutorial, which has been adapted to run on the BEAR systems at the University of Birmingham, with some additional content covering [Neurosynth](https://neurosynth.org/).

 We will run a group-level functional connectivity analysis on resting-state fMRI data of three participants, specifically examining the functional connectivity of the posterior cingulate cortex (PCC), a region of the default mode network (DMN) that is commonly found to be active in resting-state data.

-!!! success "Overview of Workshop 8"
 To do this, we will:

 - extract a mean-timeseries for a PCC seed region for each participant,
 - run single-subject level analyses, one manually and bash scripting the other two,
 - run a group-level analysis using the single-level results
 - figure out which brain regions our active voxels are in, using atlases in FSL, and Neurosynth.

 ## Preparing the data